 Let’s see how you can do some database testing:

-To enable the database functionality in the unit tests, make sure the
+To enable the database functionality in unit tests, make sure the

 The database will be cleaned and populated after each test, the same way it happens for acceptance and functional tests.

-If it’s not your required behavior, change the settings of the
+If that’s not your required behavior, change the settings of the

 Interacting with the Framework